Dink's Song: Notable versions

 Libby Holman recorded "Dink's Song" (as "Fare Thee Well") with guitar accompaniment by Josh White in 1942.

 White also recorded the song as "Fare Thee Well" in 1945.
 It appeared on his first album, Songs by Josh White, for Asch Records (A 348).
 (Asch Records was the predecessor of Folkways Records).
 Like the rest of the songs on the album, it was performed solo, with guitar.
 White re-recorded the song at least once later in his career, as "Dink's Blues".
 It appears on the 1957 Mercury album, Josh White's Blues (MG 20203).

 In the 1946 film Cloak and Dagger, the character played by Lilli Palmer sings a verse of the song to Gary Cooper's character, explaining she learned it from an American airman from "New Arizona" and adding she didn't have the chance to learn the rest of it.

+Burl Ives also recorded the song as “Fare Thee Well” on Return of the Wayfaring Stranger (1960).

 The song was performed by Mary "Mississippi" Brown (Peggy Castle) on the television show Cheyenne, in the episode "Fury at Rio Hondo", which aired April 17, 1956.

 Ken Curtis crooned an abbreviated version of the song on the show Have Gun - Will Travel, in the episode "Love's Young Dream" (Season 4, Episode 2).

-Bob Dylan recorded a driving rendition of the song on the unreleased 1961 Minnesota Hotel Tape.
+Bob Dylan recorded a driving rendition of the song on the 1961 "Minnesota Hotel Tape" (actually recorded in the home of Bonnie Beecher).
 After his performance, he suggests he had originally heard the song from Dink, personally.
+The recording was released in 2005 on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack.

 The song was also recorded by Burl Ives (circa 1965).

 Dave Van Ronk recorded the song in 1961 for his album Van Ronk Sings.
 He then went on to record a new version of the song in 1967 for his album Dave Van Ronk and the Hudson Dusters, where it was credited to John Lomax and his first wife, Bess Brown Lomax.
 In the liner notes to the album, Van Ronk writes that he considers the tune "probably the best piece of singing as such I've ever done on record."
 He goes on to explain, "I had a nasty flu when we cut this one, and my voice had gone pre-laryngitic.
 This had the effect of opening up an octave valve I didn't even know I had.
 The next day I couldn't talk, let alone sing."

+Jeff Buckley recorded an 11-minute version live in a New York café in 1993 that was posthumously released in 2003 on his album Live at Sin-é (Legacy Edition).

 Gloria Lynne recorded the song for a concept album created and produced by Harry Belafonte in 2001, titled The Long Road to Freedom: An Anthology of Black Music.
 In Lynne's version the song is called "Fare Thee Well, Oh Honey."